- Security Overview

 - Secure user management: The Administrator user role in Smart Tools has access to all service functions and is responsible for managing new and existing users and assigning user roles.
 Assign the Administrator role to only select account users to ensure prompt management of users and support requests.

 - Secure blueprint management: Restrict publishing rights for internal or experimental blueprints to specific users.
-Additionally, avoid including any sensitive or confidential information in a blueprint that is shared with other Smart Tools users or published to the Blueprint Catalog.
+Additionally, avoid including any sensitive or confidential information in a blueprint that is shared with other Smart Tools users or published to the Checks and Blueprints catalog.

 - Secure password parameters: When using passwords as blueprint input parameters, ensure the information is stored in the blueprint using the Password input type.
 This ensures the password data is obfuscated appropriately when the blueprint is configured and deployed.